Is White Tea Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Organic white tea varieties to minimize pesticide exposure
+- • Organic white tea to minimize pesticide exposure

-- • Caffeine content on the label (typically 15-30mg per cup)
+- • Caffeine content on the label typically 15-30mg per 8oz cup

-- • Limit to 2-3 cups daily to stay well under the 200mg caffeine limit
+- • Limit to 2-3 cups daily to stay well under the 200mg caffeine threshold

 ✗ What to Avoid

-- • White tea blends containing herbs like licorice, chamomile, or raspberry leaf
+- • White tea blends containing chamomile, licorice, or raspberry leaf herbs not recommended during pregnancy

-- • Excessive consumption (more than 4 cups daily) which could exceed caffeine limits
+- • Drinking more than 4-5 cups daily, which could exceed safe caffeine limits

-- • White tea supplements or concentrated extracts (stick to brewed tea)
+- • White tea supplements or concentrated extracts with unknown caffeine levels

 Most Common Ingredients in White Tea Products